 “Auschwitz does not lend itself easily to a historical perspective.
 For most, the camp will forever be what it became: the largest and most important of the Nazi concentration camps, the most destructive and sophisticated killing machine ever developed, the place where the greatest number of Jews – close to one million – were killed, the largest cemetery in the world.”

 Jonathan Frankel, historian

-1. Auschwitz, in southern Poland, was the largest and deadliest concentration camp in Nazi-occupied Europe.
+1. Auschwitz, located near Krakow in southern Poland, was the largest and deadliest concentration camp in Nazi-occupied Europe.

-2. Selected for its centrality in location to European rail networks, it received prisoners from almost every country.
+2. Selected for its centrality in location to European rail networks, the Auschwitz compound received prisoners from almost every country.

-3. Auschwitz was actually three main camps and 45 sub-camps; Auschwitz-Birkenau was the deadliest of these.
+3. Auschwitz was actually comprised of three main camps and 45 sub-camps.
+Auschwitz II-Birkenau, with its gas chambers and crematoria, was by far the deadliest of these.

-4. Inmates arriving at Auschwitz were ‘selected’ for either work or immediate extermination, based on their fitness.
+4. Inmates arriving at Auschwitz were ‘selected’ for either work or immediate extermination, based on cursory assessments of their age, health and fitness.